 Before deciding to buy a Dachshund, add up the likely annual and lifetime costs.
-Research by the PDSA found that virtually all pet owners underestimated the lifetime costs of owning a dog.
+Research by Household Pets in 2023 showed that a small pedigree dog could cost between £1500 and £3700 per year to own (excluding purchase costs).
+Previous research by the PDSA found that virtually all pet owners underestimated the lifetime costs of owning a dog.
 Depending on the size and breed, PDSA estimated that owning a dog could cost as much as £2000 per year.
-A small dog, like a Dachshund, may cost £700-£1200 per year.

 Dachshund puppies can cost from around £700 to several thousand pounds.
 If the price is very low, ask yourself why.
 Be very wary of high prices, particularly if the puppies are described as being of a “rare colour”.

 Your puppy will need vaccinations against diseases including canine distemper, parvovirus, hepatitis and leptospirosis.
 Costs vary around the UK but expect to pay between £40 and £70.

 You will need to buy all sorts of items for your new puppy, such as:

 Bedding, such as a bean bag or vet-bed/fleece

 Collar and lead (and a name tag with your contact details)